What is a cholecystectomy?

 a deep sleep (under general anesthesia).

 Generally, a cholecystectomy follows this process:

-You will be asked to take off any jewelry or other objects that might interfere during surgery.
+You will be asked to take off any jewelry or other objects that might get in the way

-- If there is a lot of hair at the surgical site, it may be clipped off.
+If there is a lot of hair at the surgical site, it may be trimmed off.